gv2240/Molecular-Systems-and-Genomics-Portfolio.-/README.md

 ---

 ## 🔬 Project Overview
-This repository contains a modular collection of bioinformatics workflows transitioned from legacy instructional formats (R/Excel) into production-grade Python.
+This repository contains a modular collection of bioinformatics workflows transitioned from legacy instructional formats (R/Excel) into production-grade Python under the guidance of Dr. Manpreet Katari (NYU).
 It demonstrates the ability to handle biological data from the initial signal identification through to predictive modeling and statistical validation.